mikhajlov-oleg/cell_adhesion-image-analysis/README.md

 # This is the readme file #

-This repository contains image analysis scripts that were used in the "Cell adhesion and spreading on fluid membranes through microtubules-dependent mechanotransduction" paper.
+This repository contains image analysis scripts that were used in the "Cell adhesion and spreading on fluid membranes through microtubules-dependent mechanotransduction" paper (DOI
+10.5281/zenodo.14567205).
 Each script has an associate folder with example images that can be used to test the script.

 ## Cluster detection with manual and automatic thresholdings ##